tooltwist/juice.io/src/v2/guide/index.md

 ### How does it work?
 Juice allows users to declare the core elements required to run their programs in various environments.
 Once set up, generating a config file for a project in a selected environmnent is as easy as creating a deployment record on the applications page, then selecting 'configure' and following the prompts.
 Juice will generate a config file based on the variables and dependencies values that have been provided by the user.

 Individual users can create a free account and begin storing values immediately.
 Additionally, users can pay a monthly subscription fee to upgrade their account to include organisations with members and teams.
 Members of an organisation have restricted access to its deployables and environments based on the admin settings.
-Each deployable and environment can be either public or will have a team of users specified by the admin.
+Each deployable and environment can be either public or will have a team of users chosen by the admin.
 This is ideal for companies with numerous versions of projects running in various environments used by their teams that require strict separation and consistency.

 ### Why is it useful?
 Deployment can become a nightmare if your workflow relies on individuals to maintain consistent and accurate config files.
 Most programmers develop their own procedures for deployment and storing sensitive information.
 Whilst companies may have recommended best practices, it’s easy for things to slip through the cracks due to human errors such as miscommunication, inexperience or just plain-old laziness.
 These mistakes are not only annoying but can also be damaging to client relationships and pose serious security risks.
 This is where Juice becomes a valuable asset in your future deployments.

 Juice provides a simple, easy-to-use solution for configuring projects that prevents easily-made human errors.
-The procedures provided by Juice are safe guarded to prevent unauthorised personnel from making potentially damaging changes to existing infrastructure or projects, whilst also ensuring that sensitive information cannot be stored or accidentally replicated.
+The procedures provided by Juice are safe guarded to prevent unauthorised personnel from making potentially damaging changes to existing infrastructure or project configs, whilst also ensuring that sensitive information cannot be stored or accidentally replicated.
 This also ensures that config files are consistent, thorough and values are recorded carefully and thoughtfully.

 #### Objectives
 * To make development a simple and standalone process by removing the complications of production config considerations.